Dhghomon/easy_rust/README.md

    |                                     ^^^^^^^
 ```

 It is a long message, but helpful: it says to ``use the `move` keyword``.
-The problem is that we can do anything to `my_string` while the thread is using it.
+The problem is that we can do anything to `my_string` while the thread is using it, because it doesn't own it.
 That would be unsafe.

+Let's try something else that doesn't work:

 ```rust
 fn main() {